 Prayers – remain seated

 Prayers offered at this point are typically intercessionary prayers.
 At the front of church in the right-hand corner we have our Prayer Tree and a box of leaves.
 Leaves are also available in the vestibule.
-If there is someone, (or a situation), you want to bring before God in prayer, write their name or a few words on a leaf and hang it on one of the branches of the Prayer Tree before, during or after the service.
+If there is someone, (or a situation), you want to bring before God in prayer, please write their name or a few words on a leaf and hang it on one of the branches of the Prayer Tree before, during or after the service.
 A collective prayer for those mentioned will be included at this point in the service.
 The leaf will remain in place here in God’s house for several weeks.

 Fourth hymn – all stand